baku89/ISF4AE/README.md

 After Effects plug-in to allow using a GLSL code written in [Interactive Shader Format](https://isf.video/) as an effect. **In short, it's an effect to build effects by yourself** -- without struggling with complicated C++ SDK.

+### Supported Environments

+I have confirmed that the plugin works on the environments shown below.
+Yet it sould work in greather than CC 2022 on any macOS basically.

+ - CC 2023 on macOS Monterey (Apple Silicon, Intel)

 ---

 ## Additional ISF Specification